Moving to France with Children

 Moving to France with High-School Children

 As you probably already know, high school in France is a game of two halves.
-The first part, collège, starts when kids are 11 years old and then after 4 years, they move to lycée where they spend the last three years of their education.
-As in the UK, schooling is compulsory until age 16, but France has an interesting and highly effective system called Lycée Professionnel, as well as standard high school, which allows teenagers to carry on their formal education while learning a trade or profession.
+The first part, collège, starts when kids are 11 years old, and then after 4 years, they move to lycée, where they spend the last three years of their education.
+As in the UK, schooling is compulsory until age 16, but France has an interesting and highly effective system called Lycée Professionnel, as well as standard high school, that allows teenagers to continue their formal education while learning a trade or profession.